graphprotocol/contracts/README.md

 1. Install Node.js `v10.15.1`.
 2. Run `npm install` at project root directory.
 3. Install and run `testrpc`, `ganache-cli`, or similar blockchain emulator.
-   - Configure to run on port `8545` or edit `truffle.js` to change the port used by Truffle.
+   - Configure to run on port `8545` or edit `buidler.config.ts` to change the port used by Buidler.
 4. Build
    - `npm run build` (compile contracts, flatten code, export ABIs and create Typescript bindings)
-   - `npm run deploy` (deploy contracts to local blockchain emulator)
+   - `npm run migrate` (deploy contracts to local blockchain emulator)
    - `npm run test` (runs tests)
 5. See [DEPLOYMENT.md](./DEPLOYMENT.md) for instructions on deploying the contracts to the blockchain.